WeblateOrg/weblate/docs/admin/projects.rst

 .. note::

-   This is currently only supported for Git and GitHub, it is ignored for other VCS integrations.
+   This is currently only supported for Git, GitLab and GitHub, it is ignored for other VCS integrations.

 .. _component-filemask: